cxsquared/portfolio-v3/src/pages/tutorials/scheduling-posts-with-jekyll/index.md

 ## Cron Scheduling

 Now that we have a way to update the site we need to schedule our sever to call that script.
 To do this we'll use a handy software that comes with Ubuntu called [Cron][cron].
 [Cron][cron] is a time-based job scheduler that we can use to schedule tasks.
-I'll only be showing you how I use cron so if you want more info there's a nice guide on the [Ubuntu help documentation][cronGuide].
+I'll only be showing you how I use cron so if you want more info there's a nice guide on the [Ubuntu help documentation][cronguide].
 Before we setup our cron it's important to know that you should run the following commands as the user you want the script to be ran as.
 So if you want to run your build script as sudo then make sure to run the commands as sudo.
 To set up cron to run our script you need to type this into your terminal...

 ```bash
 crontab -e